abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ### Overview

 We've seen how we can model and change database schema in Clojure application using Automigrate.
 With the library you can focus on domain part of the app and do not switch context on SQL.
+Automigrate is still evolving, but already with it you can manage tables, indexes, column-level constraints and enum types with full support of backward migrations.
 You always see the schema of the database in models, and you don't need to gather all changes across multiple SQL-migrations.
-That's how I see the main benefits of the tool and what I wanted to show in this article.
-Thank you for the attention, and I hope it was useful.
+That's how I see the main benefits of the tool and what I wanted to show in this brief introduction.
+Thank you for the attention, and I hope it was useful!